reidmorrison/symmetric-encryption/docs/key_rotation.md

     symmetric-encryption --re-encrypt --key-version 5

 Where key-version `5` above must be the version of the new key generated above.

+Note:
+* Since the keys for each environment are different, the above step must be run in each environment and then the modified files committed back into version control.

 ### 3. Deploy